sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 }
 ```

-> Note: This is *not* the expanded version of the original iterator we wrote for `&mut [T]`.
+**Note:** This is *not* the expanded version of the original iterator we wrote for `&mut [T]`.
 We'll
-> get to that later.
-This is just to illustrate why Rust can't generate this exact same code for
+get to that later.
+This is just to illustrate why Rust can't generate this exact same code for that
-> that version of the iterator.
+version of the iterator.
+{: .alert}

 Like before, we've changed this code to use `get_mut` instead of `get` and taken a mutable slice of
 the remaining items using the `Index` trait instead of an immutable slice.